-Linking of the hindrances and engineering drawings to the schedule completes the context of digitalization.
-In this digitalized environment, contractors, consultants and owner-operators are perfectly aligned and the solution is able to provide forward-looking visibility into what decisions are needed to clear a predictable work front to which labor can be deployed and for which materials can be procured.
-Monitoring progress in this digitalized environment with near real-time dashboards provide the 360 visibility into project completion to decision makers and is a better way for India to meet its goals.
+It is clear that schedule delays and efficient usage of materials and human power can be improved with emerging technologies and India's goal to be digitally empowered.
+For instance, digitalising project controls and enabling field personnel to mark their progress with photos that capture lat/lon is a start.
+The next step would be to digitalise the quality works inspection along with quantity of progress and schedule activity to give context to the information.
+Linking of the hindrances and engineering drawings to the schedule completes the context of digitalisation.
+In this digitalised environment, contractors, consultants, and owner-operators are perfectly aligned and the solution is able to provide forward-looking visibility into what decisions are needed to clear a predictable work front to which labour can be deployed and for which materials can be procured.
+Monitoring progress in this digitalised environment with near real-time dashboards provides the 360-degree visibility into project completion to decision makers and is a better way for India to meet its goals.

-Integrating material and labor requirements into the schedule can further help to optimize the procurement for contractors, as well as help monitor other issues such as the proper amount of materials that should be used, the productivity of on-site labor, and so on.
-As an example, because large road construction organizations employ many subcontractors to execute different parts of the project, implementing a collaborative digitalized system that connects all stakeholders with a dashboard can help coordinate their work, which will help to maintain the project's often strict schedules.
+Integrating material and labour requirements into the schedule can further help to optimise the procurement for contractors, as well as help monitor other issues such as the proper amount of materials that should be used, the productivity of on-site labour, and so on.
+As an example, because large road construction organisations employ many subcontractors to execute different parts of the project, implementing a collaborative digitalised system that connects all stakeholders with a dashboard can help coordinate their work, which will help to maintain the project's often strict schedules.
 The data collected in such a platform is rich in context and with the volume of data collected on a project and other similar projects provide a solid foundation for the application of data analytics and ML.
 These add-ons can then be used to predict project completion, repeat quality issues, and the type of hindrances that will risk project completion.
 All of this can make delivering infrastructure projects within time and cost more predictable.
 Advanced use cases of the data can even lead to identifying root causes of maintenance issues that come during the operations of these projects in the long term.

-Similarly, in heavy construction and more complex infrastructure projects, creating a connected data environment, a digitalized single source of truth, for all project stakeholders to collaboratively share information on a platform that digitally inter-connects the various stakeholders and data silos to predict project KPIs can lead to massive savings in time and cost.
+Similarly, in heavy construction and more complex infrastructure projects, creating a connected data environment, a digitalised single source of truth, for all project stakeholders to collaboratively share information on a platform that digitally inter-connects the various stakeholders and data silos to predict project KPIs can lead to massive savings in time and cost.